Alexander Guchkov: Party crisis and World War I

-After revolution
+After the revolution

 After the February Revolution the Union of 17 October legally ceased to exist.
 Guchkov held the office of War Minister in the Russian Provisional Government until 29 April.
 He was forced to resign after public unrest, caused by Milyukov's Note.
 Along with his fellow Octobrist Mikhail Rodzianko he continued to struggle for establishing of "strong government".
 He supported Lavr Kornilov and was arrested after the Kornilov Affair, but released the next day.

 After the October Revolution Guchkov provided financial support for the White Guard.
 When the eventual defeat of the White Guard became inevitable, he emigrated, first going to Germany.

+In 1923, while living in Berlin, Guchkov hosted meetings of the "Eurasian Movement" over which the OGPU maintained covert control even after the fall of The Trust.
+Sergey Mikhailovich Spiegelglass, who was a military counterintelligence Chekist (военная контрразведка) since January 1919, was the deputy head of the Foreign Division of the OGPU from 1936 to 1937.
+Spiegelglass stated "The Guchkov Circle had long worked with General Bredow who is the Chief of Military Intelligence of the German Army.
+When General Bredow was executed during the Röhm purge on 30 June 1934, his department and all its foreign networks came under control of the Gestapo."
+Spiegelglass added that the OGPU link with the Guchkov Circle was equally close, and that the OGPU agent in the very center of the circle was General Nikolai Vladimirovich Skoblin.

-Guchkov died on 14 February, 1936 in Paris.
+Guchkov died on 14 February 1936 in Paris.